 - Use a fuel stove—fires are not permitted on the park.

-- Stay on formed roads—bicycles and trail-bikes are not permitted on walking tracks nor the boardwalks.
+- Cycle on formed roads—bicycles are not permitted on walking tracks nor the boardwalks.
 Riding over vegetation, breaking branches, taking shortcuts and forming new tracks damages the environment.

 See caring for parks for more information about protecting our environment and heritage in parks.

 Wiliyan-ngurru National Park is managed to conserve the natural and cultural values of the area.
 It protects a representative section of the Barkly Tableland landscape of Mitchell grassland and spinifex, as well as the dolomite underground cave systems.
-The park is important for the Indjalandji-Dhidhanu People who have Dreaming creators associated with the area, in particular the sinkholes, and ask that you show respect when visiting.
+The park is important for the Indjalandji-Dhidhanu people who have Dreaming creators associated with the area, in particular the sinkholes, they ask that you show respect when visiting.

 ‘Outback at Isa’ Visitor Information Centre